-Sisters of Charity Foundation of Cleveland and its partners at A Place 4 Me and FrontLine Service are supporting a new pilot effort to track youth homelessness data across the United States.
+Sisters of Charity Foundation of Cleveland and its partners at A Place 4 Me, specifically Cuyahoga County Office of Homeless Services and FrontLine Service, are supporting a new pilot effort to track youth homelessness data across the United States.
 Launched December 1, the pilot includes a dozen communities nationwide that the U.S. Interagency Council on Homelessness identified as leaders in the work to prevent and end youth homelessness.

 In February 2018, USICH released revised criteria and benchmarks for achieving the goal of ending youth homelessness.
 According to USICH, these benchmarks reflect the understanding that housing, schools, and youth service providers—among many others—must work together to meet the unique and diverse needs of youth experiencing homelessness.